arcadien/remoteSimulator/README.md

 The sent signal is a `on` or `off` signal, so that this firmware is not suitable for temperature or other discrete data.
 It is suited for something like sound, light or motion detection.
 The trigger sensor can be active low or high, two different build options and two pins are used to select one mode or another.
-The firmware also monitors the power level, so that a low battery level will make the LED to quickly blink each 8 seconds.
+The firmware also monitors the power level.
-By defaut, the battery voltage is sent at regular interval (1 hour by default) to allow device monitoring.
-The voltage is sent using X10 protocol.

 Technical details:
 - Written for ATTiny85